 Widespread pain is described as pain that affects all four quadrants of the body.
 This means it must be experienced on both sides of the body as well as on the top and bottom halves of the body.

-As many patients with fibromyalgia know, the right doctor in Los Angeles can make all the difference when it comes to treatment.
+As many patients with fibromyalgia know, the right rheumatologist in Los Angeles can make all the difference when it comes to treatment.
 Three medications are currently approved by the FDA for treatment of fibromyalgia.
 These are duloxetine, milnacipran, and pregabalin.
 Duloxetine and milnacipran are also used as antidepressants, while pregabalin is an anti-seizure drug.
 Painkillers may also to help ease the pain, and NSAIDs such as aspirin and ibuprofen treat inflammation.
 Other common treatments include :

 - Physical therapy